-Founded in 1877, the Columbia Spectator delivers news daily to thousands of readers around Columbia University, Morningside Heights, West Harlem, and beyond.
-The newspaper is published five days a week during the academic year, and offers news, arts, commentary, sports coverage, and photos from around campus and New York City, in conjunction with our blog, Spectrum, and our weekly arts and features magazine, The Eye.
+Founded in 1877, the Columbia Daily Spectator delivers news daily to thousands of readers around Columbia University, Morningside Heights, West Harlem, and beyond.
+The newspaper is published five days per week during the academic year, and offers news, arts, commentary, sports coverage, and photos from around campus and New York City, in conjunction with our blog, Spectrum, and our weekly arts and features magazine, The Eye.
 We are the second-oldest college daily paper in the country and have been financially independent from the University since 1962.

 The organization is run by undergraduates from Barnard College, Columbia College, the School of General Studies, and the School of Engineering and Applied Science, with a staff totaling over 200 students.
-Spectator has opportunities for students wide range of interests, including reporting, writing, editing, photography, design, illustration, video production, and business.Contact Us
+Spectator has opportunities for students’ wide range of interests, including reporting, writing, editing, photography, design, illustration, video production, and business.Contact Us

-For general comments or questions about the Spectator, you can reach the editor in chief, managing editor, and publisher at firstname.lastname@example.org.
-For editorial questions or concerns, email email@example.com.
+For general comments or questions about Spectator, you can reach the editor in chief, managing editor, and publisher at email@example.com.
+For editorial questions or concerns, email firstname.lastname@example.org.

 Mail: 2875 Broadway, Suite 303, New York, NY 10025

 Those interested in joining the Columbia Daily Spectator must be current undergraduate students at Columbia University.
 Students are required to go through staff training at the beginning of their time at Spectator.
 Interested students are free to attend section-specific sessions for more than one section, and staff members are able to contribute to multiple sections simultaneously (with the exception of News and Opinion).